Kaunos

 Hawk

-On our way back through the delta we stopped at the ancient town of Kaunos, which has a couple of interesting remains rediscovered during the years.
+On our way back through the delta, we stopped at the ancient town of Kaunos, which has a couple of interesting remains rediscovered during the years.

 Entrance to the theatre

 The theatre of Kaunos, typically built into a natural hollow in the upper part of the city, is an especially fine and near-complete example, with a well-preserved auditorium that once fitted 5,000 people or more.
 The foundations of the stage structure can also be made out.
-Particularly impressive is the enormous vaulted staircase that gives access to the theatre from the heart of the city.
+Particularly impressive is the enormous, vaulted staircase that gives access to the theatre from the heart of the city.

-Theater row with backrest
+Theatre row with backrest

 Kaunos’ new inhabitants